Facet Joint Injections - Will They Inject Some Life Back Into Your Back?

-Because these injections are not going to work for everyone.
+But unfortunately it's not all good news, because these injections are not going to work for everyone.

 As I'll explain the whole process and what it might offer you.

-What And Where Are Your Facet Joints?
+What Are Your Facet Joints?

 Facet joints are pairs of small joints that link each vertebrae of the spine together.

 This means you have them in your cervical spine (neck), thoracic spine (upper and mid-back) and lumbar spine (lower back).